LSC-Unicamp/spinner/README.md

 pip install 'spinner[exporter]'
 ```

+## Logging & Verbosity

+Use `-v` or `-vv` with any command to increase logging output. `-v` prints each
+rendered command and retry notice. `-vv` additionally prints the command output
+and return codes.
+When a verbosity flag is used, the logger level is set to
+`INFO`; otherwise it falls back to the `LOGLEVEL` environment variable (default
+`WARNING`).
+Set `LOGLEVEL=DEBUG` to see developer messages.

 ## Contributing

 To learn how to set up your development environment and contribute to Spinner, please refer to the [Contribution Guidelines](docs/contribute.md).